dlops-io/ml-workflow/README.md

 The startup script is to make building & running the container easy

-- Make sure you are inside the `data-processor` folder and open a terminal at this location
+- Make sure you are inside the `src/data-processor` folder and open a terminal at this location
 - Run `sh docker-shell.sh`

 #### Test Data Processor